 - New York

 - North Carolina

 - South Dakota

 Unbelievably Low Prices

-Police and government surplus auto auctions proudly boast car sales ranging from just a few hundred dollars to a few thousand dollars, depending on the vehicle and the buyers present.
+Police and government surplus auto auctions proudly boast car sales ranging from just a few hundred dollars to thousands of dollars, depending on the vehicle and the buyers present.
 The quality of the cars for sale can vary greatly, but that’s what makes these auctions so interesting.

 It doesn’t come without a bit of risk; because the vehicles are not being sold by a dealership or reputable brand, there’s no guarantees, warranties, or service packages that normally come with the purchase of a vehicle.

 While most cars to be auctioned are roadworthy, there’s no opportunity for a test drive.
 To ensure a good buying decision, we suggest that you arrive early and bring a mechanic; for some mechanics, a quick visual inspection is all that’s needed.